lupyuen/lupyuen.github.io/src/dashboard.md

     [__Follow the steps here__](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

-    Copy from our Public Key at _$HOME/.ssh/nuttxpr@github.pub_, paste into to GitHub
+    Copy from our Public Key at _$HOME/.ssh/nuttxpr@github.pub_, paste into GitHub

 1. Test the SSH Key